TransportScotland/tmfs18-trip-end-model/docs/05_programming_overview.md

 - Export/Import Settings - allows the user to save and load all settings in the GUI;
-- Integrate Home Working - if selected, the population data and trip rate data will be expected with the WAH/WBC split discussed in the "TELMoS Planning Data" section.
-Checked on by default;
-- Use Old Trip Rate Format - Can be selected to use the previous format of production trip rates (separate files for each segmentation containing a matrix of trip rates by household/person type).
-Unchecked by default;
-- RTF/PTF/Airport Factors File - Alternative location for factor
-  files.
-If blank, will use the default versions in the 'Factors' folder; and
 - Check for Newer Releases - opens the GitHub repository for the Trip End Model.